 Paris Weather May Averages, France

 The weather in Paris, France improves dramatically in May, when the summer season is just around the corner.
-At this time of year, the average temperature for the city increases from 12.5°C on May 1st all the way up to 16°C by May 31st, compared to June, which has an average temperature of around 16°C-18.5°C over the course of the month.
+At this time of year, the average temperature.
+The average temperature in May is about 15°C with daily highs of about 21°C throughout the month and lows of around 11°C.

-With an average of 26mm of rainfall divided across 12 days throughout May, there's a good chance you'll experience a shower or two during your visit.
-Moderate rain is the most common type of precipitation in Paris this month and usually falls around May 1st.
+With an average of 26mm of rainfall spread over 12 days throughout May, there's a good chance you'll experience a shower or two during your visit.

 Despite the fair amount of rainfall, Paris is only affected by foggy conditions on less than one day each May.
 Fortunately, snow is extremely unlikely at this time of year, so you can leave your hats, gloves and scarves at home.